-On the master disk (i.e., that disk supplied to the Prime customer with all the current software), there are two versions of the BASIC language interpreter: BASIC and DBASIC.
+On the master disk (i.e., that disk supplied to the Prime customer with all the current software), there are three versions of the BASIC language interpreter: BASIC, LBASIC, and DBASIC.

-BASIC is a full version of the BASIC interpreter that includes MAT functions and PRINT USING functions.
+The version named BASIC contains a subset of the BASIC language that does not include MAT functions or PRINT USING functions.
+It is intended for user's who may have memory limitations or who may only want a simple form of BASIC.
+LBASIC is a full version of the BASIC interpreter that includes MAT functions and PRINT USING functions.
 DBASIC is a full version of BASIC that takes advantage of Prime's double-precision floating point arithmetic capabilities.